Director: Steven Spielberg

 The story kicks off with Lou Jean’s visit to Clovis, waiting out the last few months of his one-year sentence for shoplifting at a pre-release center in Texas.
 Lou Jean was sent down for the same offence, released earlier, and is now faced with the permanent loss of their son to the Loobys (Merrill Connally and Louise Latham), adoptive parents who live in Sugarland County, on the far side of the state.
 Lou Jean threatens to leave Clovis unless she agrees to bust out with her—it only requires her to change clothes and walk out the gate—and go to take back their baby.
 That’s the limit of her thinking.
 Lou Jean is entirely a creature of instinct.
 Her primeval desire to regain her son outweighs everything else.
 Clovis is her adoring, good-natured patsy.
 They catch a ride away from the center with the elderly, ornery parents of another inmate.
 A series of mishaps results in them taking Slide captive and fleeing in his patrol car, the object of a crisis that has every cop, patrolman, trooper, marshal, ranger, reservist, and dog catcher in Texas on their tail.

-Sugarland is a fine film, and works rather better than some of Spielberg’s subsequent attempts to balance whimsy, drama, and sentiment.
-Perhaps the Spielbergian quality it lacks, however, is also one of his strongest—his gift for compulsive cinematic movement.
-Sugarland is an artful sketch by one of the screen’s great suspense mongers, a simple film that beguiles and then concludes on more of a forlorn note than a tragic one.
+Sugarland is a fine film, succeeding in balancing whimsy, drama, and sentiment, beguiling before reaching its forlorn ending.
+It certainly deserves a much larger reputation than it still has, often only vaguely recalled as a warm-up act for Spielberg’s blockbuster emergence, when it is in fact an artful sketch introducing his most obsessive themes.
 The final title card tells us that after her imprisonment, Lou Jean does recover her son, a sign that the desperate display that has underpinned these whimsical and tragic events has proven something.
-As he often would later in his films, sometimes to the point of overstraining, Spielberg emphasizes a singular human ability to survive.
+As he often would later in his films, Spielberg emphasizes a singular human ability to survive.